UIGF-org/UIGF-API/dict/README.md

 # Dict Folder

-This is the folder for dictionary files.
+This is the folder for dictionary files and it is intentionally left empty.